-Silent Guitar Guide
+Silent Guitar Buyers Guide

 Interestingly, Silent Guitars are also being used on stage by many artists, thanks to its low maintenance design, feather like weight and feedback free performance.
 Yamaha silent guitars are the popular choice because of their relatively affordable price and wide scale marketing, however there are other builders that offer smaller and more travel friendly silent guitars at varying prices.

-Aria Sinsonido AS-100C
+Aria Sinsonido AS-101C

-The Aria Sinsonido AS-100C is a nylon stringed instrument designed with travel and convenience as priority.
-The result is a smaller scale headless classical guitar.
-It doesn't give you the same shape and ergonomics as a classical so it may feel awkward in the beginning, but these are necessary trade-offs to make the guitar smaller which for some is a good thing.
-The Sinsonido AS-100C uses a SoloEtte pickup which is found on the more expensive silent guitar brand which I listed below.
-It has two condenser mics to produce good sounding acoustic tones that will surely impress, especially for its diminutive size.
+The Sinsonido AS-101C uses a SoloEtte pickup which is usually found on more expensive guitars.
+It has two condenser mics that produce authentic sounding acoustic tones that will surely impress, especially for its diminutive size.
 Other features include mahogany body and neck, rosewood fingerboard, 850mm total length, 52mm nut width, 19 frets and 650 mm scale length.
-The AS-100C has a detachable padded frame which will make you miss the wood on your guitar, but is comfortable and easier to maintain.
-You can but this guitar Online stores sell this guitar for around $499.
-Visit Aria USA for more details, and to see their other silent guitars.
+The AS-101C has a detachable padded frame which will make you miss the wood on your guitar, but is comfortable and easier to maintain.
+Online stores sell this guitar for around $510.
+Visit Aria Guitars for more details, and to see their other silent guitars.
 Get the latest reviews and price at Amazon.com.

-The Miranda S-250 is a high end steel string silent guitar focused on travel convenience.
-To shorten the length, Miranda designed the neck in such a way that the tuners are found at the back of the body.
-The good thing about this guitar is that even though it's small, it comes with a guitar like frame which you can disassemble when travelling.
+The side support arms used on the Miranda is made of aluminum, chosen for its convenient weight and rigidity.
+It is designed for quick setups and can just as easily be disassembled when travelling.
 This frame is about the same size as a small bodied acoustic guitar, and will let you play the S-250 conveniently as you would a real acoustic.
-Main features include a mahogany unitary body and neck, rosewood fingerboard, rigid aluminum side support arm, under saddle piezo pickup, gotoh tuners, and an overall setup optimized for sustain.
+Main features include a mahogany unitary body and neck, rosewood fingerboard, under saddle piezo pickup, gotoh tuners, and an overall setup optimized for sustain.
 You can get the complete specs and also buy the guitar from Miranda-Tech.com for more details.
 MSRP is $1395.

 SoloEttte SongBird Jazz

 The Songbird Jazz is a specially designed silent guitar for Jazz musicians.
-It is equipped with an EMG humbucking pickup that is designed to give you sweet jazz tones.
-This guitar is built for performance with its standard sized jumbo frets and a full 1 3/4" nut width.
+It is equipped with an EMG humbucking pickup that gives it sweet jazzy tones.
+This guitar did not compromise playability with its standard sized jumbo frets and full 1 3/4" nut width.
 It comes with an adjustable Schaller bridge for easy string and action set ups.
 Body and neck is made of Canadian Maple.
 There are other SoloEtte silent guitars including an electric guitar version with two EMG-HZ pickups.
-Current MSRP for this guitar is at $1450.
+Current MSRP for this guitar is $1,450.
 For the complete specs, visit SoloEtte.

 The Koopal EG100 is an affordable steel string silent guitar that is designed for practicing comfort.
 It is lightweight and disassembles easily for quick practice sessions wherever and whenever the inspiration strikes.
 Just take off the detachable frames and put everything inside its compact bag.
 No one would suspect you were carrying a guitar.